-- Oversee the implementation of the corporate governance framework and periodically review the said framework to ensure that it remains appropriate in light of material changes to Bank's size, complexity and business strategy, as well as its business and regulatory environment; - b.
+- appropriate in light of material changes to Bank's size, complexity and business strategy, as well as its business and regulatory environment; - b.
 Adopt corporate governance policies and ensures that these are reviewed and evaluated regularly and consistently implemented in form and in substance.